 💡 Here's a tip: Only Admins and the Account Owner can grant a Project Manager access to view project budgets and people rates.

-Set a status for other people within their departments
+Set a status for people they manage

-Manage their department's logged hours
+Manage logged hours for people they manage

 Admins oversee all of the people and projects within Float.
 They also have access to the Team settings, where they can manage the general account settings, team preferences, clients, departments, time off types, and more.

-They have the same rights as Admins, but with additional access to manage billing and subscription details.
+They have the same rights as Admins but with additional access to manage billing and subscription details.
 The Billing access right can only be assigned to guest users.

 The previous Account Owner will become an Admin after transferring ownership.